Michael-Brodsky/OCR/README.md

 64-bit implementations.
 The apps require that a setup procedure be run prior to use.
 The setup checks for and installs any dependencies, creates a simple file system and configures the app to run in host computer's environment.
 The apps also come with sample source files and a demo program that reads and catalogs them.
+Contact the author for a self-extracting .zip file that contains all necessary components to install and setup the applications.

 Any database server that MS Access is able to establish an ODBC connection with can be used for back-end data storage, including other Access databases, SQL Server, Azure and